leolca/lectures/nlp/hyphenation.md

 # Criteria for Hyphenation

 - Phonological: Based on spoken syllable division.
-  - Example: "com-pu-ter", showing syllable breaks.
+  - Example: "com-pu-ter", showing syllable breaks.\pause
 - Morphological (or Etymological): Focused on word parts that carry meaning (prefixes, roots, suffixes).
-  - Example: "un-happy", showing the prefix and root.
+  - Example: "un-happy", showing the prefix and root.\pause
 - Orthographic: Follows standard writing conventions.
-  - "week-end" in English, following writing conventions.
+  - "week-end" in English, following writing conventions.\pause
 - Semantic: Considers context to prevent ambiguous or inappropriate breaks.
-  - Avoiding "re-sign" when "resign" is intended to keep the meaning clear.
+  - Avoiding "re-sign" when "resign" is intended to keep the meaning clear.\pause
 - Style: Hyphenation can also be a matter of style, where some divisions sound better or are more elegant.
   - "coop-eration" is preferable over "co-operation".